uw-dims/dims-swplan/docs/source/introduction.rst

 tools and documentation, following implementation of the components in a prototype deployment.
 A pilot deployment for the United States Secret Service to use for their Electronic Crimes Task Force (ECTF) program is also an outcome of this project.
-Another deployment of selecte DIMS products will be initiated for the PISCES-NW not-for-profit organization (see Section :ref:`piscesnw`).
+Another deployment of selected DIMS products will be initiated for the PISCES-NW not-for-profit organization (see Section :ref:`piscesnw`).